My prior call signs include WN8CSF/WA8CSF (early-1960s to 1972) and WB0IVJ (1972 to mid-1970s).

 My primary amateur radio interests are Software-Defined Radio (SDR), CW, the digital modes (primarily JT65, JT9, and PSK31), and IRLP.

-I have recently become interested in the digital mode JT65 (and even more recently, JT9), which has allowed me to complete numerous stateside and DX contacts with low power and indoor antennas in the attic above the garage (which is the current location of my antenna farm which consists of a small 40 meter to 17 meter loop, three dipoles, a square loop for 6 meters and a vertical for 2 meters and 70 centimeters).
+I have recently become interested in the digital mode JT65 (and even more recently, JT9), which has allowed me to complete numerous stateside and DX contacts with low power and indoor antennas in the attic above the garage (which is the current location of my antenna farm which consists of a one meter diameter 40 meter to 15 meter loop, three dipoles, a square loop for 6 meters and a vertical for 2 meters and 70 centimeters).

 Please visit my amateur radio web page for additional information on my activities and equipment: